gaia-react/docs/index.md

 - Unit, integration, visual regression, and end-to-end tests are set up.
 - While GAIA comes with recommended packages, conventions, and settings, you're free to change or remove them to suit your needs!

-GAIA has many great project features built-in:
+GAIA React has many great project features built-in:

 - Built with [Remix](https://remix.run/), the best full-stack React framework for the modern web
 - Internationalization via [remix-i18next](https://github.com/sergiodxa/remix-i18next) with sample files already in place